GAV-GamesofAV/Life-Sim-C-/README.md

 # Life-Sim-C-

+This program is full of bugs.
+Please debug before running.

 This is console-based simulation game made in C.

 In this game there are some basic features like bank account, lottery, trading etc